Ian0u/ViT_Reimplementation/README.md

 ## Introduction
 The main goal of this project is to reimplement the paper [An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale](https://arxiv.org/pdf/2010.11929).
-The reimplementation also explores how using [MixUp](https://arxiv.org/pdf/1710.09412) and [CutMix](https://arxiv.org/pdf/1905.04899v2) during training can improve the performance of the Vision Transformer.
+The reimplementation also explores how using both [MixUp](https://arxiv.org/pdf/1710.09412) and [CutMix](https://arxiv.org/pdf/1905.04899v2) during training can improve the performance of the Vision Transformer.

 ## Running the Code